acend/container-basics-training/content/en/docs/09/_index.md

 6f08ac657320        mariadb             "docker-entrypoint..."
 5 hours ago         Up 3 hours          3306/tcp             mariadb-container
 ```

-Sadly, before we can link the frontend and backend, we have to get rid of the existing containers.
+We will link the containers in a new network.
+But first get rid of the currently running ones:

 ```bash
 docker stop apache-php mariadb-container mariadb-container-with-existing-external-volume docker rm apache-php mariadb-container mariadb-container-with-existing-external-volume
 ```

-To enable communication between Docker containers you have to use Docker network.
-Per default there are three networks available:
+To enable communication between Docker containers, use `docker network`.
+Per default Docker has three networks available.
+Verify that:

 ```bash
 docker network ls
 ```
+Will output the following:
 ```
 NETWORK ID          NAME                DRIVER              SCOPE 9233283df4a6        bridge              bridge              local